djcooke/compendium/_potd_171_enemies/wisent.md

   resolution: false
 abilities:
   - name: Khoomii
-    description: 'draws players in and applies an extreme heavy debuff; used 30 seconds after pull; can use knockback immunity.
+    description: 'draws players in and inflicts an extreme heavy debuff (10s);
+    used 30 seconds after pull; can use knockback immunity.
 Draw-in will not work under the Knockback Penalty enchantment'
   - name: Horroisonous Blast
     description: 'telegraphed pointblank AoE that causes damage and paralyze;
     used immediately after Khoomii, making it difficult to escape'